Student Affairs and Enrollment Management

 USA Gov — the Official Guide to Government Information & Services.

-Our Free Speech website is available to guide you in exercising your rights on campus, and you’ll find resources for fostering inclusive dialogue including the interim CSU Time, Place and Manner Policy.
+Our Free Speech website is available to guide you in exercising your rights on campus, and you’ll find resources for fostering inclusive dialogue including the CSU Time, Place and Manner Policy and the Fresno State Addendum.